-Trabian Shorters is a New York Times bestselling author, social entrepreneur, and the leading authority of an award-winning approach to Diversity, Equity and Inclusion called “Asset Framing.”
+Trabian Shorters is a New York Times Bestselling author, social entrepreneur, and the leading authority on an award-winning approach to Diversity, Equity, Inclusion, and Impact called “Asset-Framing.”

-His pioneering work in Asset Framing earned Shorters recognition as one of the world’s leading social entrepreneurs, as well as prestigious Ford Foundation, Ashoka and Aspen Institute fellowships.

-Top officials of iconic social impact funders including the Bill and Melinda Gates Foundation, New Schools Venture Fund, Donors Choose and The Heinz Endowments request Asset Framing for their boards, staffs and grantees.
+His pioneering work in Asset-Framing earned Shorters recognition as one of the world’s leading social entrepreneurs, as well as prestigious Ford Foundation, Ashoka and Aspen Institute fellowships.
+Senior leadership teams of iconic social impact organizations including the Bill and Melinda Gates Foundation, New Schools Venture Fund and The Heinz Endowments request Asset-Framing for their boards, staffs and grantees.